Suzana Straus

-Suzana Straus is a Canadian chemist who is a professor at the University of British Columbia.
-Her research considers membrane proteins and their role in cellular processes.
+Suzana K. Straus is a Canadian chemist who is a professor at the University of British Columbia.
+Her research focuses on host defense peptides (HDPs), as well as protein-protein and protein-ligand interactions.

 Early life and education

 Straus is from Montreal.
 She graduated from McGill University with honours in 1993.
-She completed her doctoral research at ETH Zurich, where she developed new techniques to improve the resolution of nuclear magnetic resonance measurements.
-Her doctoral research was supported by the Natural Sciences and Engineering Research Council.
+She completed her doctoral research at ETH Zurich, where she developed new techniques to improve the resolution of solid-state nuclear magnetic resonance experiments.
+Her doctoral research was supported by the Natural Sciences and Engineering Research Council (NSERC).

 Research and career

-Straus moved to the United States, where she was awarded an NSERC fellowship to join the University of Pennsylvania and a postdoctoral scholar.
+Straus moved to the United States, where she was awarded an NSERC fellowship to join the University of Pennsylvania as a postdoctoral scholar.
 She was awarded a Dorothy Hodgkin Fellowship in 2000 and moved to the University of Oxford where she worked on structural studies of membrane proteins.
 In particular, she worked on solid-state magic-angle nuclear magnetic resonance techniques.

-In 2002, Straus moved to Vancouver, where she was made a Professor of Chemistry at the University of British Columbia.
+In 2002, Straus moved to Vancouver, where she was made a professor of chemistry at the University of British Columbia.
 Her research considers the identification of proteins in their native environments.
-She combines several spectroscopic and structural probes, including circular dichroism and differential scanning calorimetry.
+She combines several spectroscopic and structural probes, including NMR, circular dichroism and differential scanning calorimetry.
 Her experimental research is used to determine structure-property relationships in biomolecules.
 She has studied the proteins associated with human herpesvirus 6 and human betaherpesvirus 7, and the interactions of these proteins with other binding partners.
-Straus has smultaneously looked to establish structure-function relationships in antimicrobial peptides.
+Straus has simultaneously looked to establish structure-function relationships in HDPs, as well as ways to deliver them.

 Selected publications

 Personal life

-Straus has two sons.
+Straus has two children.
 She has campaigned for the government to improve the provision of French speaking education for Canadian children.
-She served as President of the Federation of Francophone Parents of British Columbia.
+She served as President of the Federation of Francophone Parents of British Columbia and is active in the community.